 Using her previous dog rescue connections, Bye was able to fly several dogs to Toronto from Los Angeles and Mexico to stay with five friends she convinced to foster dogs for her.

-Since then the organization has grown, and Bye, along with 1200 volunteers in the greater Toronto area, have worked with international rescues to bring in dogs in need of homes, and foster them until forever homes are found.
+Since then the organization has grown, and now consists of Bye and over 1200 volunteers from the greater Toronto area.
+They work with international rescues to bring in dogs in need of homes, and foster them until forever homes are found.

 Thus far over 1000 dogs have been adopted thanks to the organization.